Can I Take Toradol And Tylenol At The Same Time? | Safe Pain Relief

 • Limiting Toradol duration strictly.

-• Monitoring kidney function before starting.
+• Monitoring kidney function when risk factors are present.

-• Avoiding concurrent use with other NSAIDs.
+• Avoiding concurrent use with other NSAIDs unless specifically directed.

 The Role of Patient Education When Using Both Drugs